 What is a Parenting Plan?

-A court gets its authority to “approve, grant, or modify a parenting plan” from section 61.13(2)(a), Florida Statutes.
-Section 61.13(2)(b) sets out minimum required contents for all parenting plans.
-The requirements include “time-sharing schedule arrangements that specify the time that the minor child will spend with each parent.”
+A court’s authority to order parenting plans comes from section 61.13(2), Florida Statutes.
+That section sets out minimum required parenting plan provisions.
+For example, they include “time-sharing schedule arrangements” that specify when the child will be with each parent.

-Section 61.13(3) lists nonexhaustive factors a court must consider in discerning your child’s best interests.
-The court may consider any other factor “relevant to the determination of a specific parenting plan, including the time-sharing schedule.”
-Section 61.13(3)(t).
+Section 61.13(3) lists factors a court must consider when figuring out your child’s best interests.
+The court may consider any other factors.
+See Section 61.13(3)(t).

 A judge may modify your Parenting Plan.
-However, according to the statute, the judge can’t do that without a showing of a “substantial change in circumstances” and determination that modification is in the best interest of your child.
-See section 61.13(3, Florida Statutes and Wade v.
+The judge can’t do that, however, unless one parent proves a “substantial change in circumstances” and that requested changes are in your child’s best interest.
+See Section 61.13(3, Florida Statutes and Wade v.
 Hirschman, 903 So.2d 928 (Fla.
 2005).
-These principles apply in paternity cases.
-See section 742.031(1), Florida Statutes.
+These principles apply in paternity cases, too.
+Section 742.031(1), Florida Statutes.

 A parent seeking modification of parenting plan provisions must show:

 - You and the other parent did not “reasonably contemplate” the substantial change at the time of the last custody order; and